GlobalFishingWatch/GFW_technical_documentation/files/data-updates.md

 # Data Updates

-# Running list of updates to note in regard to Global Fishing Watch data and data changes
+### Running list of updates to note in regard to Global Fishing Watch data and data changes {.unnumbered}

 > **Note**
-> Do not forget to update the version of the tables in the [BigQuery Table Reference](BigQuery-Table-Reference).
+> Do not forget to update the version of the tables in the [BigQuery Table Reference](bigquery-pipe3-table-reference.md).

 ## December 15, 2023